 It is announced that an asteroid is on a collision course with the Earth and there are only twenty-one days left before the end of the world.
 People everywhere try to cope with the end.
 Insurance agent Dodge Petersen is distraught when his wife Linda takes the opportunity to leave him.
 He then meets Penny, his neighbour upstairs, who is upset because she has missed the last plane back to England to see her family before the end.
 She spends the night on his couch.
 Dodge also finds a letter from his old girlfriend Olivia who tells him that he was always the love of her life.
 When rioters threaten the apartment building, Dodge goes to save Penny.
 They flee in her car where Dodge promises to get her to someone who can fly her home.
 They set out on a road trip where he is planning to reunite with Olivia.
 During the course of the trip, he and Penny discover feelings for one another.

 Seeking a Friend for the End of the World is a debut directing feature for Lorene Scafaria, previously a singer and bit actress – her most substantial was as one of the dinner party guests in the other, better apocalyptic science-fiction film Coherence (2013).
 Her previous work was the script for the modest success of Nick and Norah’s Infinite Playlist (2008).
-She subsequently went on to write-direct the non-genre comedy The Meddler (2015).
+She subsequently went on to write-direct the non-genre likes of The Meddler (2015) and Hustlers (2019).